timomeh/react-native-material-bottom-navigation/README.md

 This is an example for a Bottom Navigation with 4 Tabs, each Tab has its own background color.

+In this example, I used [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) as Icon Components.
+You can use whatever Component you want.

 ```jsx
 import React, { Component } from 'react'
 import BottomNavigation, { Tab } from 'react-native-material-bottom-navigation'